-The advance notice requirements for the Annual Meeting are as follows: a stockholder's notice shall be timely if delivered to our Secretary at the address set forth above not later than the close of business on the later of the 90th day prior to the scheduled date of the Annual Meeting or the 10th day following the day on which public announcement of the date of the Annual Meeting is first made or sent by us.
+The advance notice requirements for the 2020 annual meeting of stockholders are as follows: a stockholder's notice shall be timely if delivered to our Secretary at the address set forth above by February 16, 2020, but not before January 17, 2020, which is not less than 90 days nor more than 120 days prior to the one-year anniversary of the Annual Meeting, unless the date of the 2020 annual meeting is more than 30 days before or more than 60 days after such anniversary date, in which case notice must be delivered not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.

 Requirements for Stockholder Proposals to be Considered for Inclusion in Our Proxy Materials.
 In addition to the requirements stated above, any stockholder who wishes to submit a proposal for inclusion in our proxy materials must comply with Rule 14a-8 promulgated under the Exchange Act.
-For such proposals to be included in our proxy materials relating to our 2019 annual meeting of stockholders, all applicable requirements of Rule 14a-8 must be satisfied and we must receive such proposals no later than January 25, 2019.
+For such proposals to be included in our proxy materials relating to our 2020 annual meeting of stockholders, all applicable requirements of Rule 14a-8 must be satisfied and we must receive such proposals no later than December 7, 2019, unless the date of the 2020 annual meeting has been changed by more than 30 days from the date of the previous year's annual meeting, in which case the deadline is a reasonable time before the company begins to print and send its proxy material.
 Such proposals must be delivered to our Secretary, c/o Casa Systems, Inc., 100 Old River Road, Andover, Massachusetts 01810.